nonieKely/Warchall/chapiterOne_level0_to_5.md

 - Level 2

-Oooh it seems like there is no file where the solution can be found.
+Oooh it seems like there is no file where we can find the solution.
 Maybe it is hidden.
-Finding an hidden file is so simple : 'ls -a' or if I want to see some more accurate informations : 'ls -al' *NB: always without the quote.
+Finding an hidden file is so simple : the command is 'ls -a' or if I want to see some more accurate informations : 'ls -al' *NB: always without the quotes.

-But ./.porb doesn't contain anything ... after a seconde ls -a , I've found the solution.
+But ./.porb doesn't contain anything ... after using the command "ls -a" a second time , I found the solution.

 - Level 3

-Level 2 and 3 are quite the same.
+Level 2 and 3 are quite the same(use the same method).
 I can find the solution inside ./.bash_History

 - Level 4

-Once you get back to '~', it is just about authorisation --> chmdo a+rwx README2.md
+Once you get back to '~', it is just about authorisation

+my command :

+--> chmdo a+rwx README2.md

-Now the permission is no more denied.
+Now the permission is no longer denied.

 - Level 5

 The rank is so ironic because this is othe easiest level.

-I just had to read the README inside the directory to find the 5th solution.
+I just had to read the README that was inside the directory to find the 5th solution.